bandyp/djandy-ecommerce/README.md

 After spending our honeymoon in Bali and seeing all the fantastic crafts Bali has to offer.
 My wife and I thought about importing and selling some of the more unique items.
 Particularly the world renowned silver jewellery which we watched being hand crafted in Bali.
+Presently, this is a fictional ecommerce site, where users can register/log in.
+They can buy jewellery; or read and post about the beautiful Indonesian island.

 ## UX
 ![Bali Silver](#)

 Open on the home page, which gives a small taste of what the website offers, the user is invited register from a tab in the navigation bar.
+The unregistered user can only view the products and the about us page.
 After a seemless registration, all options appear at the top of the screen.
 Allowing the user to read blogs of fellow users and create their own.
 They can contact the admin via the 'contact us' page, or read more about the company selling the products by clicking the 'About us" tab.